christophermayfield/thesisprogress/myupdates.md

 #February 20th, 2019

 No work done today.
 I went to the gym and I am working a full day at Sonora tomorrow.
+I hopefully will be able to sit down and get some simple work done.
+Maybe some deep work if it will allow me.